blackshroud/Jericho/README.md

   - GPT4All via `/v1/chat/completions` with fallbacks to `/chat/completions` and `/v1/completions`
 - Agents (personas)
   - Researcher, Analyst, Coder, Customer Service, Financial Planner (select from the “Agent” menu)
+- Streaming and performance
+  - Streaming toggle in Settings; `/api/chat/stream` for real-time tokens
+  - If the server rejects `stream` (e.g., some GPT4All builds), the backend auto-falls back to a normal request and pseudo-streams the final text
 - Modern chat UI
   - Theme menu (Dark/Light)
-  - Settings drawer: Host/Base URL, Temperature, Max tokens, Server timeout (0 = wait indefinitely)
+  - Settings drawer: Host/Base URL, Temperature, Max tokens, Server timeout (0 = wait indefinitely), Stream responses
+  - Models button (GPT4All): lists available models from the server and lets you pick one
   - Friendly error messages with tips (e.g., add `/v1` for GPT4All, pull models for Ollama)
   - Code editor pane (right side) with syntax highlighting (CodeMirror), Copy button, Close, animated, theme-aware; auto-opens when a code block (```lang) is detected
   - Chat history persists locally
+- Logging
+  - Colored terminal logs (INFO in green) with per-request ids, upstream timings, streaming chunk counts
+  - Set `LOG_LEVEL=DEBUG` for more detail

 ## Prerequisites
 - Python 3.10+